nftushar/shopxpert/readme.txt

 🔍 <strong>Dynamic AJAX Search Widget</strong>
 Enhance your store's search functionality with instant results.
 The AJAX-powered widget provides users with faster and more relevant search results as they type.
 <strong>How to Use:</strong>
-- Add the Dynamic Search Widget to any widget area via Appearance > Widgets.
+- Add the Search Widget to any widget area via Appearance > Widgets.
 - Customize the search behavior in the ShopXpert settings panel.

 📄 <strong>Page Duplicator</strong>